 Affiliated clubs need to have a Health and Safety Policy.
 A Health and Safety Policy statement template can be found here.

 Guidance for writing a risk assessment can be found by looking at the following document: Generic Risk Assessment Template.

 6. Club Safeguarding Policy:

-Full guidance and information on safeguarding can be found here including the British Canoeing Child Protection Policy (SPC-T1)
+Full guidance and information on safeguarding can be found here including the British Canoeing Safeguarding Children Policy (SPC-P1)

 Information that we request on your affiliation form